 6. Add spices.
 Cinnamon, nutmeg, vanilla and cardamom naturally sweeten your foods.

 7. Sleep enough.
 Then you won't need the sugar fix to counteract tiredness.

 8. Get rid of all sugary snacks in the house.
-If there are no sweets at home, you’ll have that carrot instead!
+If there are no sweets at home, you'll have that carrot instead!
 Ok, maybe not the carrot.
 Try a spoonful of nut butter for a satisfying quick fix.
 And check the labels to make sure they do not contain sugar.
-I personally like the Meridian brand.
-Their products are made from 100% nuts.
+All you need to make nut butter is NUTS!

 10. Read food labels.
 The more ingredients, the more likely it is that sugar will be included.
 Check your sugar grams (1 teaspoon is equivalent to 4 grams)!
 For more info read my article Processed Food - A Sugar Trap.

 11. Don't buy low fat products.
 When food manufacturers remove fat from a product, they often replace it with sugar to compensate for the loss in taste.
 You are likely to eat less of a full fat yoghurt and it will keep you satisfied for longer.